 How does the suicide clause differ from the contestability period?

 While the suicide clause and contestability period require a similar time frame, they’re treated separately.
-In simplest terms, the suicide clause deals with self-harm, while the contestability period is related to fraud.
+In simplest terms, the suicide clause deals with self-harm, while the contestability period relates to fraud.

 The contestability period goes into effect the day you purchase your policy and lasts two years.
 If you die during this time, your insurer can delay payment while they investigate the claim.
 And if they discover that you lied or withheld information on your application, they have the right to deny or reduce the death benefit — even if the cause of death had nothing to do with the details you failed to mention.